antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

   <img src="https://raw.githubusercontent.com/antespbau/Portfolio-of-personal-data-analysis-projects/main/Danish%20Power%20Market%20Analytics%3A%20Forecasting%20and%20PnL%20Analysis/PNG/PNG/actual_vs_predicted_market_drivers_DK2.png" width="750"/>
 </p>

-**Observations:**

-- Strong improvement vs baseline
-- Better timing of price movements
-- Spikes still underestimated but more aligned

-**Conclusion:**

-Including market fundamentals significantly improves performance.
+Compared to the baseline model, predictions align more closely with actual price movements.
+The model reacts better to changes in market conditions and improves the timing of price variations.
+Although extreme spikes are still underestimated, the overall structure of the series is more accurately represented.

 ---